patito/teaching-my-wife/README.md

 ### Requeriments File

-If you have a project and in this project you have some requeriments, so you can create a file called `requeriments.txt` and inside the file you can add all packages you need.
+If you have a project and in this project you have some requirements, so you can create a file called `requirements.txt` and inside the file you can add all packages you need.

 Look an example of this file.